GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

   - [ ] Raw HTTP request
   - [ ] Raw HTTP response
 - [ ] When a user fills out the HTML form and clicks a "Send" button...
-  - [ ] The raw HTTP request is generated and shown
+  - [ ] A raw HTTP request is generated and shown
-  - [ ] The HTTP request is sent, and the raw response message is shown
+  - [ ] An HTTP request is sent using the form data provided, and the raw response message is shown
 - [ ] Users can fill out an HTML form to specify HTTP request details.
 - [ ] Submitting the form will send the request according to the specified details.
 - [ ] Requests are made from the server, not from the browser (this is to avoid [CORS issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).